 PeaceHealth is seeking a Coder II - Hospital Coding for a Full Time, 1.00 FTE, Day position.
-Hourly compensation starts at $28.34, more depending on experience.

 This position will be performed fully remote.
 If telecommuting, PeaceHealth will provide the caregiver with necessary computer equipment.
 It is the responsibility of the caregiver to provide Internet access.